 - 1. Repeated and Excessive Classroom Managed Behaviors: See above descriptions. - 2.
+Continuous Non-Compliance and/or Overt Insubordination: Failure to engage in requisite activities after specifically prompted by teacher or other adult and classroom managed consequence are deemed ineffective.

+Examples: refusal to follow an adult's spoken direction after Level I discipline procedure has been implemented.

+3. Dishonesty: Deliberate misrepresentation of facts either verbally or through actions (including misrepresenting someone else's work as one's own).

+Examples: cheating, lying, omitting facts or details

-Continuous Non-Compliance and/or Overt Insubordination: Failure to engage in requisite activities after specifically prompted by teacher or other adult and classroom managed consequence are deemed ineffective. - Examples: refusal to follow an adult's spoken direction after Level I discipline procedure has been implemented.
-3. Verbal Aggression to Peers and/or School Staff: Verbal behaviors to cause emotional harm. - Examples: profanity, obscene gestures or pictures, verbal coercion in the form of threats, verbal or cyber bullying, verbal coercion in the form of threats to use force, violence, intimidation, fear or disruptive means Physical Appression: Padily actions to cause physical or emotional harm to apother - 4.
+- 4. Verbal Aggression to Peers and/or School Staff: Verbal or physical behaviors to cause fear or emotional harm.
+Examples: profanity, obscene gestures or pictures, verbal coercion in the form of threats, verbal or cyber bullying, verbal coercion in the form of threats to use force, violence, intimidation, fear or disruptive means - 5.
 Physical Aggression: Bodily actions to cause physical or emotional harm to another.

-Examples: making an aggressive gesture ("bucking") at an adult or student, hitting, biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not result in physical harm, tearing or destroying materials - 5.
-Use of or Possession of Tobacco Products: Tobacco paraphernalia, and tobacco products, or any tobacco product substitute(s), which includes any form of e-cigarettes, Juuls, vapes, and/or any of the paraphernalia that accompanies these products - 6.
+Examples: making an aggressive gesture ("bucking") at an adult or student, hitting, biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not result in physical harm, tearing or destroying materials

+- 6. Use of or Possession of Tobacco Products: Tobacco paraphernalia, and tobacco products, or any tobacco product substitute(s), which includes any form of e-cigarettes, Juuls, vapes, and/or any of the paraphernalia that accompanies these products. - 7.
 Possession of Drug Paraphernalia: Carrying, possessing, or concealing paraphernalia on your person, personal carrying case, book bag, locker, desk, or any other container under the control, ownership, or in possession of the student.